By Dr. Jonathan E. Romain, pediatric neuropsychologist at CHOC

 Fortunately for parents and children alike, test anxiety can be managed and even conquered.

-When anxiety takes over
+When anxiety takes over at school

-Anxiety at its best provides a bit of nervousness that keeps people sharp and making sound decisions at key moments.
+Anxiety, at its best, provides a bit of nervousness that keeps people sharp and making sound decisions at key moments.

 However, the problem occurs when anxiety becomes more intense than what is necessary for the situation.
 Many people – more than 30 percent – have difficulty keeping anxiety at a manageable level.
 For these people, excess anxiety can lead to poor performance, low self-esteem, and school avoidance and social isolation.